diballesteros/blog-posts/developer-blog-nuzlocke-tracker-part-one-react-project-structure.md

+---
+title: Dev Log Nuzlocke Tracker — React Project Structure
+date: 2021-07-26
+description: First in the series of a developer blog chronicling my experience creating a React app.
+In this part I explain the project and the folder structure.
+categories:
+    - react
+    - devlog
+---

 ## Dev Log: Nuzlocke Tracker — React Project Structure

 This is the first in a series where I chronicle my process of developing an online app.
 Firstly, I suppose should explain what exactly a **Nuzlocke Tracker** is.